extremenetworks/Integrations/CheckPoint/idtoip/README.md

 * Session Timout should be longer then interrim update configured in Extreme Connect.
 * Message Attribute Indices shoudl be configured properly.

-#### Active Directory
+### Active Directory
-* In the Check Point SmartConsole double click on your firewall blade and check the Identity Awareness
+* In the Check Point SmartConsole double click on your firewall blade and check the Identity Awareness.
 ![Identity Awareness](AD.png "Identity Awareness")

-#### Users / Group:
+### Users / Group:
-* Users or groups you want to use in your rules. the Object Explorer appear after CTRL+E
+* Users or groups you want to use in your rules.
+You can open Object Explorer by CTRL+E.
 ![Object Explorer](Groups.png "Object Explorer")

-#### Rules:
+### Rules:
-* In the Check Point Smart Console menu find your best fit.
+* In the Check Point Smart Console use objects defined earlier in the Object Explorer.
 ![Rules](Rules.png "Rules")

 # Support